ktravers/ktravers.github.io/_posts/2017-02-20-how-oo-design-saved-our-css-and-site-performance.md

 We onboarded our team in three phases.

-In phase 1, we shipped new stylesheets and markup as dark code, “hidden” behind a feature flag.
+**In phase 1**, we shipped new stylesheets and markup as dark code, “hidden” behind a feature flag.
 I also held a brief training session with the team on BEM syntax and OOCSS basics.

-In phase 2, we QA’d the feature while gradually turning the feature flag on for a greater and greater percentage of our users.
+**In phase 2**, we QA’d the feature while gradually turning the feature flag on for a greater and greater percentage of our users.
 I held a second training session with the team where we did some hands-on practice rewriting existing markup.

-In phase 3, we flipped the feature live for 100% of our users.
+**In phase 3**, we flipped the feature live for 100% of our users.
 I shipped a style guide with full framework documentation, and then paired with teammates as needed on new feature builds, until the whole team was comfortable with the new system.

 In all, the process took about two and half months, with three dedicated devs at peak, eventually scaling back down to one.